CMU programs include:

 How CMU gives to the community:

-- Opens the study of an instrument to all youngsters, regardless of financial means, through substantial scholarships.
-CMU annually awards over $5,000 in tuition scholarships and loans out 35 string instruments (worth approx. $12,000) free of charge.
+- Opens the study of an instrument to all youngsters with highly-qualified artist-teachers, regardless of financial means, through substantial scholarships.
+CMU annually awards over $15,000 in tuition

 - Offers school presentations for all grade levels at fees well below event costs